Can't resist fresh doughnuts? If you give in too often, they can bulk up your belly.

 If you can't resist piling your plate, try to make smart choices.
 Load up on steamed vegetables and salad.
 Skip the fatty dressings and sauces.

 Better Bet: Steer clear of buffets if you have trouble setting limits.

 Help Yourself to Yogurt

 Not everything tasty pads your belly.
 In one study, yogurt (along with veggies, whole grains, fruits, and nuts) was among the foods not linked to weight gain.
-Another study linked eating yogurt to lower body fat and belly fat.
+Another study linked eating dairy foods like yogurt to lower body fat and belly fat.